OUT MetroWest builds communities where LGBTQ+ youth thrive.

 - Respecting, embracing, and celebrating diversity.

-OUT MetroWest became an independent not-for-profit organization in 2015, but it began to operate youth programs in 2011.
-The organization’s first program, WAGLY, was created as a program of the Unitarian Universalists of Wellesley.
-It formed in response to requests from local youth and their families, who sought a safe space for LGBTQ high schoolers in MetroWest Boston.
-Jack Lewis, then a minister at the Unitarian church, led the initial group with the help of supportive community members.
-The only program of its kind between Boston and Worcester, WAGLY immediately drew dozens of area youth with its weekly social, educational, and supportive meetings.
+OUT MetroWest began running youth programs in 2011 and became an independent non-profit organization in 2014.
+The organization’s first program, Prism (formerly WAGLY), was created as a program of the Unitarian Universalists of Wellesley.
+It formed in response to requests from local youth and their families, who sought a safe space for LGBTQ+ high schoolers in MetroWest Boston.
+The only program of its kind between Boston and Worcester, Prism immediately drew dozens of area youth with its weekly social, educational, and supportive meetings.

 In 2012, the organization’s second program launched.
-Umbrella, a twice-monthly program for transgender and gender non-conforming high schoolers, was created in response to community requests.
-Like WAGLY, Umbrella operated out of the Unitarian church in Wellesley and meetings offered a similar combination of social interaction, education, and support, but they were facilitated by transgender and gender non-conforming adults.
+Umbrella, a twice-monthly program for transgender, non-binary, and gender questioning high schoolers, was created in response to community requests.
+Umbrella offered social interaction, education, and support within meetings facilitated by transgender adults.

 By 2014, the demand for programming was only increasing, and it became clear that the programs had outgrown their home at the church.
-The organization decided to seek independent not-for-profit status as OUT MetroWest, with Jack Lewis serving as executive director.
+The organization sought and received independent not-for-profit status as OUT MetroWest.